Kevin Patel

 Kevin J. Patel (born September 23, 2000) is an American climate justice activist and community organizer.
-Patel has openly shared his experience as a frontline climate activist diagnosed with respiratory issues.
-He is also the founder and executive director of OneUpAction, an international youth-led nonprofit based in the U.S. that supports marginalized youth by providing them with resources to create change in their communities.
+Patel has discussed his experience as a climate activist with respiratory issues.
+He is the founder and executive director of OneUpAction, an American nonprofit that provides youths with climate activism resources.

 Early life and education

 Kevin J. Patel lives with his father, mother, and older brother, in Los Angeles, California.
 He grew up in South Central Los-Angeles.
 He has studied at Carver Middle School, where he first began his advocacy.
 He then went to Santee Education Complex, where he started the first environmental club.
 In 2019, he was involved in the Youth Climate Strike L.A.
 He was a leader in Fridays for Future Southern California.
 As of 2020, Patel was starting his second year at Loyola Marymount University where he is studying Political Science.
 In 2021, he participated in a panel "Taking Action for People and the Planet."